WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ## Looking inside files <a name="inside_files"></a>
 - A common task is to look at the contents of a file.
-This can be achieved using several different Unix commands, less, head and tail.
+This can be achieved using several different Unix commands, "less", "head" and "tail".
 Let us consider some examples.

 ### less